yxuansu/SimCTG/README.md

 '''

 # (4) use beam search to generate the result
-# We do not print the result, because beam search stops generation immediately
+# We do not print the result, because beam search stops generation immediately.
 ```

 **[Note]** Sadly, I am not a Korean speaker either, so I can only judge the quality of the generated text using [Google translate](https://translate.google.com/) as well.
 It would be great if anyone could tell me whether the generated text is good or not.
 Thank you!